anhoop89/cookiesClickerGame_FullStack/README.md

 ## When you are done all the steps above, the project should be starting at: http://localhost:88/

-## A short introduction about our project: https://youtu.be/gXjTtAHfMvM
+## A short introduction about our final product: https://youtu.be/gXjTtAHfMvM

 ### Other videos (Project Proposal):